-- SolarWinds Web Help Desk (FREE TRIAL) On-premises software to manage infrastructure and process Help Desk calls.
+- SolarWinds Web Help Desk EDITOR’S CHOICE Leading on-premises software to manage infrastructure and process Help Desk calls.
 Makes discovery and management of IT assets affordable for any size organization.
 Start a 14-day free trial.

 - SolarWinds Service Desk (FREE TRIAL) Cloud-based Service Desk and IT Asset Management platform.
-Includes ticket management, knowledge base, and self-service platforms.
+Includes ticket management, knowledge base, incident logging, and self-service software platforms.

-- Spiceworks Help Desk Comprehensive user support system that has incident tracking capabilities.
+- Spiceworks Help Desk Comprehensive user support system that has incident tracking software capabilities.

 - Zendesk Suite Extended Service Desk tool that includes failure monitoring and change management features.

 You can read more about the incident management capabilities these tools have in the following sections.

 The name of the SolarWinds Web Help Desk would make you think that this service is run from the cloud.
 However, it is on-premises software that you install on your own servers, but you can access it through a browser, meaning that you create your own in-house Cloud.

-The software was designed with ITIL processes in mind and that eases the task of planning, implementing and tweaking any changes you need to make in order to prevent an arising hazard from reoccurring.
+The software was designed with ITIL processes in mind and that eases the task of planning, implementing and tweaking any changes you need to make to prevent an arising hazard from reoccurring.

 Along with these great change management features, the SolarWinds system has standard Help Desk functions.
 These are enhanced by excellent task tracking features and team management utilities.